-Welcome!
-Bienvenido!
+Welcome! | Bienvenido!

 I am an economist focused on labor markets, migration, and discrimination, with a broader interest in policy evaluation.
-In my role as an Economics Associate at Cornerstone Research in Los Angeles, I contribute to empirical analyses in high-stakes litigation settings tackling questions around labor market dynamics, discrimination, and market structure.
+At Cornerstone Research in Los Angeles, I conduct empirical research in high-stakes litigation, with a focus on labor market dynamics, discrimination, and market structure.

 Contact Information